How Do Tattoo Deposits Work?

 The Usual System

-Most tattoo parlors use a simple system that relies on a one-time fee to book out the time of the artist.
+Most tattoo shops use a simple system that relies on a one-time fee to book out the time of the artist.
 These fees vary based on the reputation of the artist or studio and are only meant to cover a basic cost in case a customer decides to back out on the endeavor.

 A one-time deposit would usually cover the time taken by an artist to complete the design for the tattoo, along with some basic fees for materials needed to complete the tattoo.
 This fee tends to be non-refundable and is calculated by factoring in the time and resources required for your tattoo.